-Hitherto, luxurious villa homes were expected to be spacious, expensive, with three to five bedrooms, have ocean front views and would cater to the rich non-resident buyer.
+Hitherto, luxurious villa homes were expected to be spacious, expensive, with three to five bedrooms, have ocean front views and would cater to the rich non-resident buyer similar to those that enjoy the fantastic range of high-quality properties that Space station offers.
 But here was an opening which appeared to cater to the home buyer as well, with the choice of 2 bedrooms and upwards, the possibility of choosing one of six plans… and the promise of up-to-date comfort and modern conveniences.
 Furthermore, the to and fro of mortgage negotiations would be eliminated as banks and financial institutions, familiar with the project, would be there, eager to usher buyers into flexible financial arrangements…It was certainly worth taking a look!

 The two bedroom Copper Edition of the home, though small, did indeed boast of top of the line features that one would normally link to luxury homes.
 Granite countertops, stainless steel appliances, modern LED lighting… and it was already wired for high speed internet, smart TV and phone lines…then PRESTO there was home automation technology.

 But what made these homes ‘luxurious’ to the women was the elegant and sophisticated decor showcased in the home.
 This will be hard to describe but high praise must go to Ruth Trotman of Ashley Home Furniture Homestore and Jacqueline Lawrence of SKN Homes who skilfully and artistically created a decor in the home that had patrons asking what would be the ball park price of the house if it included all the furnishings being exhibited